sat-engineer/sovereign-merchant/product-and-tech-spec.md

 ```

 **Invalidated/Failed Payloads:**
-- `invalidated` status: Do not send to BTCQBO; only log locally that invoice was invalidated
+- `invalidated` status: Do not send to the AccountingProvider; only log locally that invoice was invalidated.
 - `failed` status: Include error details in payload; may be retried automatically or manually

 **Payload Notes:**
 - For partial payments: Pass `amountUsd` as the actual paid amount, include `invoiceAmountUsd` for context
-- For QBO-first mode: Include `qboInvoiceId` in payload (from stored mapping) to ensure payment applies to correct QBO invoice
-- BTCQBO decides the exact QBO object type (Deposit vs Payment) based on mode and reconciliation status
+- QuickBooksOnlineProvider decides the exact QBO object type (Deposit vs Payment) based on mode and reconciliation status
 - Overpayments: For deposit mode, create deposit for full invoice amount only; log overpayment separately
-- Overpayments: For invoicing/qbo-first modes, mark invoice as paid in full; log overpayment for credit/refund handling
+- Overpayments: For invoicing mode, mark invoice as paid in full; log overpayment for credit/refund handling
 - Status is determined immediately when invoice is processed (no intermediate pending state)
 - Include BTCPay `additionalStatus` when present so support can see if a payment was late/partial even after expiry